-18CE501 STRUCTURAL ANALYSIS II
+21CE501 STRUCTURAL ANALYSIS II 3104

-- To impart a thorough knowledge about the matrix methods of structural analysis - To impart knowledge on moving loads and influence line diagrams - To impart knowledge on finite element analysis and tension co-efficient method - To introduce plastic analysis of structures
+- To impart a thorough knowledge about the matrix methods of structural analysis - To impart knowledge on moving loads and influence line diagrams - To impart knowledge on finite element analysis and tension co-efficient method - To introduce plastic analysis of structures b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - m.
+c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+m.
 Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems.